Billionaire Profile

 Notable Quotes

-"Everyone at Zensho truly believes that we can help eradicate hunger and poverty from the world, and in so doing, launch a new era in human history."
+"Everyone at Zensho truly believes that we can help eradicate hunger and poverty from the world, and in so doing, launch a new era in human history.”"

 Leadership Principles

-Focus on Eradicating Hunger and Poverty
+Commitment to Eradicating Hunger and Poverty